walnutgeek/llamka/README.md

  ## Unsorted thoughts

-* Pipeline that run periodically and retrive documents from varies sources
+* Pipeline that run periodically and retrieve documents from varies sources
 * Cut documents in chunks and store them in *croma vector db* adding metedata that points back to original documents
 * Run queries from ChatBot thru RAG pipeline that use vector db above